-A native of Jacksboro, Ms. Craft started playing golf at age 26.
+A native of Jacksboro, Linda Louise Craft started playing golf at age 26.
 Two years later, she turned pro and toured with the Ladies Professional Golf Association for five years.
 After leaving the tour, she and professional golfer Penny Zavichas created the Craft-Zavichas Golf School.

-In 1990 Ms. Craft received the prestigious Ben Hogan Award, the Governor's Victory Award for the State of Texas and the 1990 LPGA Ellen Griffin Rolex Award.
-She also received the very first American Cancer Society Award of Courage as an "an individual who exemplifies courage in her personal struggle against cancer ... a symbol of optimism to all cancer patients and survivors."
+In 1990, Craft received the prestigious Ben Hogan Award, the Governor's Victory Award for the State of Texas and the 1990 LPGA Ellen Griffin Rolex Award.
+She also received the very first American Cancer Society Award of Courage as an "an individual who exemplifies courage in her personal struggle against cancer... a symbol of optimism to all cancer patients and survivors."

-A graduate in clinical psychology from Louisiana State University, Ms. Craft served two years on the LPGA Executive Board and as co-chairman on the LPGA Publicity Committee.
-She holds a unique ranking of "Class A" in both the tour and teaching divisions.
+A graduate in clinical psychology from Louisiana State University, Craft served two years on the LPGA Executive Board and as co-chairman on the LPGA Publicity Committee.
+She held a unique ranking of "Class A" in both the tour and teaching divisions.

 Page last updated 4:09 PM, August 24, 2016